BuildComplete-Company/BuildComplete-Company.github.io/README.md

 * Image analysis
 * Integration

-# Project managment
+# Project management
-We deliver a broad range of IT  solutions and project management counsiling, from web to machinevision and medico
+We deliver a broad range of IT  solutions and project management counseling, from web to machine-vision and medico

 # Company info
 * Location: Copenhagen